justin001-del/folder-/README.md

 Tired of a messy Downloads folder?
 This Streamlit-powered Folder Organizer automatically sorts your files into subfolders by type (text, Python, images, executables, etc.).

-🌐 Try it Live: (deploy link if available)

 ---